vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 # Text Classification: From Probabilistic Models To Deep Learning

 This blog is a detailed review and experiments of text classification techniques, from classical technique in 1960s like Naive Bayes to 2010s technique like LSTM and BERT.
-By following these experiments, you will get some senses of what techniques and variations you can do to solve text classification, intuitions behind those techniques and what outcomes you should exepect.
+By following these experiments, you will get some senses of what techniques and variations you can do to solve text classification, intuitions behind those techniques and outcomes you should exepect.
 In each experiments, there are links to related papers, Stackoverflow discussion or textbook so that you have comprehensive knowledges on the technical topic being discussed.